contao/docs/docs/manual/installation/install-contao.en.md

 ### Hosting Configuration

-In Contao, all publicly accessible files are located in the subfolder `/web` of the installation.
+In Contao, all publicly accessible files are located in the subfolder `/public` of the installation.
 Create this folder and use the admin panel of your hosting provider to set the document root of the installation to this subfolder and create a database on this occasion.

-Example: `example.com`points to the directory `/www/example/web`
+Example: `example.com`points to the directory `/www/example/public`

-({{< version-tag "4.12" >}} Following the Symfony standard, the public subfolder of `/web` has been renamed to `/public`.
-If there is a `/web` directory in your installation, Contao will automatically use it instead of `/public`).

 {{% notice info %}}
 Every Contao installation therefore requires its own (sub)domain.